EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-admin-customize-html.md

 Retaining the raw data lets you [rebuild](https://docs.bigbluebutton.org/dev/recording.html#rebuild-a-recording) a recording if it was accidentally deleted by a user; however, the tradeoff is the storage of raw data will consume more disk space over time.

-You can have the BigBlueButton server automatically remove the raw data for a recording after 14 days of its being published by editing the BigBlueButton cron job, located at `/etc/cron.daily/bigbluebutton`, and uncommenting the following line
+By default, BigBlueButton server automatically remove the raw data for a recording after 14 days of its being published.
+To disable this, edit the BigBlueButton cron job, located at `/etc/cron.daily/bigbluebutton`, and comment the following line

 ```
-#remove_raw_of_published_recordings
+remove_raw_of_published_recordings

 ```